Eurovis Call for Posters

-At least one author of an accepted poster must register for and attend the conference to present the work.
-Authors will also be required to present a brief (less than one-minute) summary of their poster content at the opening preview session (also called fast-forward).
+Following the development regarding the COVID-19 situation the poster session will be held in a virtual form using a video conference platform.
+At least one author of an accepted poster must register for the conference to present the work.
+The authors of accepted posters will also be required to send a brief video summary of their poster content.

-Both a PDF version of the poster and the extended abstract will be included on the conference USB stick and also in the EG digital library with a DOI.
+Both a PDF version of the poster and the extended abstract will be included in the EG digital library with a DOI.
 The material in a poster/sketch can later be reused by the original authors for a more extensive publication (e.g., a full paper) with more detailed content and mature results, without being considered self-plagiarism.

 For detailed poster preparation and submission instructions please refer to the submission guidelines below!

 For any question concerning poster submissions please contact the Poster Co-Chairs: firstname.lastname@example.org